-The chronic liver disease and cirrhosis death rate in this service area is 14.2 per 100,000 among AI/ANs and 9.2 per 100,000 in the general population.
+The chronic liver disease and cirrhosis death rate in this service area is 32.5 per 100,000 among Al/ANs.
+This rate is higher than the rate of 16.5 per 100,000 people in the general population.
+This difference is statistically significant.